Gnaeus Calpurnius Piso (consul 7 BC): Trial

 As the death of Germanicus occurred during their feud most people suspected him of having poisoned Germanicus, although this was never proven.
 The armed attempt by Piso to regain control of Syria immediately after the death of Germanicus only aroused more indignation.
 This, the rumors of him poisoning Germanicus, and his conduct going back as far as his governorship of Spain were all taken up by the delatores in their accusations against him.
 It wasn't long before the matter was taken to the Emperor.

 Tiberius was forced to order an investigation, and after briefly hearing both sides, decided to defer the case to the senate.
 Tiberius made no effort to conceal his sentiments: the Pisones were longtime supporters of the Claudians, with their support going back to the early days of Octavian.
-A public trial was held, and Tiberius made allowances for Piso to summon witnesses of all social orders, including slaves, and he was given more time to plea than the prosecution, but it made no difference: before the sentencing, Piso had died.
+A public trial was held, and Tiberius made allowances for Piso to summon witnesses of all social orders, including slaves, and he was given more time to plead than the prosecution, but it made no difference: before the sentencing, Piso had died.
 He committed suicide, though Tacitus supposes that Tiberius may have had him murdered, fearing his own implication in Germanicus' death.

 The accusations brought against Piso are numerous, including: